broadinstitute/sparklespray/README.md

 Show props in status output
 Set up configuration for all gcloud ops to simplify setup (x)
     - update instructions
-    - have kubeque detect whether login is needed. (x) Status should report where kubernetes job exists Reaper should look for example of lots of failed pods (sign of kubeque-consume failing) Something should clean out dead pods statically linked version of kubeque-consume
+    - have sparkles detect whether login is needed. (x) Status should report where kubernetes job exists Reaper should look for example of lots of failed pods (sign of sparkles-consume failing) Something should clean out dead pods statically linked version of sparkles-consume

 Lower hanging fruit: Reaper suffered from incorrectly believing that jobs were failing.
 However, common failure is container being incorrectly